salman-cheema/ECS_PROJECT/README.md

       - Type of Instances
       - VPC , Security group and roles
 - STEP 2::
-  - Create a `Task Definition` for Mongo
-  `Task Definition` it is related to container image , cpu , memory , we say it as `Task` we create a task definition for every new `image`
+  - Create a Task Definition , Task Definition is related to the container image , CPU, memory , we say it as Task we create a task definition for every new image
     - Type ( Faragate or EC2)
     - Name
-    - `Task` Role `Optional IAM role that tasks can use to make API requests to authorized AWS services.`
+    - `Task Role Optional IAM role that tasks can use to make API requests to authorized AWS services.`
-    - Task execution role
+    - Task execution role.

-       - `This role is required by tasks to pull container images and publish container logs to Amazon CloudWatch on your behalf.
+        `This role is required by tasks to pull container images and publish container logs to Amazon CloudWatch on your behalf.
 If you do not have the ecsTaskExecutionRole already, we can create one for you.`
+       -
     - Task size The task size allows you to specify a fixed size for your task
        - Task memory (GB)    The amount of memory (in MiB) used by the task.
        - Task CPU (vCPU)     The number of CPU units used by the task
     - Container Definitions